truenas/documentation/content/CORE/GettingStarted/Install.md

 If this results in a “permission denied” error, use `sudo dd` with the same parameters and enter the administrator password.
 {{< /expand >}}

-{{< expand "IPMI" "v" >}}
+{{< expand "IPMI Virtual Media" "v" >}}
-To use IPMI to install with an <file>.iso</file> file the installer with a CD, download your favorite CD burning utility and burn the <file>.iso</file> file to the CD.
-Insert the CD into the TrueNAS system and boot from the CD.
+The Virtual Media function, in the IPMI, can be used to set up a virtual boot device using an <file>.iso</file> without using a physical CD or removable USB device.
+Once the <file>.iso</file> file has been mounted in a virtual cd rom, it can be used to install or update headless servers remotely through the console.
 {{< /expand >}}

 ## Install Process